holepunchto/slab-hunter/README.md

 {
-  location, // The stack trace where the leaking buffer was created (this is the unique key for this leak) amount, // the amount of leaks created at the location totalSize // the total size of the leak (summed across all its ocurrences), in bytes }
+  location, // The stack trace where the leaking buffer was created (this is the unique key for this leak) amount, // the amount of leaks created at the location totalLeakedBytes // the total amount of leaked bytes (summed across all its ocurrences) }
 ```